How self-aware is the Gemara?

 "Abaye is like Rav. (ie, Abaye follows from the simple logical understanding of Rav), and Rava would say to you: Rav would not extend his ruling from there this far..."

 The statement "Abaye is like Rav" implicitly undermines the whole project of saying "both Abaye and Rava hold their opinions according to Rav."
+The editor seems clearly to be picking sides.
+I thought it was neat.

 Thoughts appreciated.